jotelha/mergetools/README.md

 # particle system selections
 set particle_system [atomselect $particle_system_id all]

+# set the compound hierarchy level at which MergeTools will operate
+mrg set compound residue compname resname
-# merge command allows to automatically wrap and join via pbctools if desired
+# several subcommands allow to automatically wrap or join via pbctools.
+# (look at the implementation of merge, move_one, and remove for details)
-mrg set autowrap residue autojoin residue mrg set compound residue compname resname mrg set dispensable SOL mrg set immobile AUM
+mrg set autowrap atom autojoin residue
+# With `autwrap atom`, the initial merge command will wrap all atoms
+# into the periodic cell.
+This will split molecules on the cell boundary but
+# make exhaustive overlap selection possible in subsequent steps.
+With an
+# additional `autojoin residue`, the `move` command will join each possibly
+# split compound at the residue level before moving and wrap again at the atom
+# level after moving.
+Eventually, the `remove` command will perform a final
+# residue join for the resulting non-overlapping system.
+mrg set bondlist on
+# This is an option touching `pbctools` internal joining algorithm.
+It's turned
+# on here per default and recommended, but slow.
+Furthermore, it requires
+# pbctools 3.0 (not shipped with VMD 1.9.3) to work properly.

+# marking the system's compounds as dispensible, mobile and immobile
+mrg set dispensable SOL
+mrg set immobile AUM
-# remaining compounds are treated as 'mobile' if not set explicitly
+# remaining compounds are treated as 'mobile' if not set explicitly,
+# thus the follwoing line is redundant under the assumption both substrate
+# and particel system contain only SOL, AUM, NA, CL
 mrg set mobile NA CL

-# list categorized compunds in both systems
+# list categorized compounds in both systems
 mrg -sel $substrate_system report compounds mrg -sel $particle_system report compounds